 - Payback period

-When the investment results in intangible, non-monetary returns, such as road construction or environmental remediation, a cost-benefit analysis is more appropriate.
+When the investment results are intangible, non-monetary returns, such as for road construction or environmental remediation projects, a cost-benefit analysis is more appropriate.

 A typical project investment scenario involves a large investment followed by a steady stream of smaller returns, like this: